 Have you ever had a no spend day or week?
-Ever told yourself you will not touch those credit cards?
-If you haven't, you should consider freezing your spending for a few days to save money.
+Ever told yourself that you wouldn’t touch those credit cards?
+If you haven't and you’ve been struggling to save money and manage your spending, you should consider freezing your spending for a few days to reset your finances and generate some savings .

-Incorporating a spending freeze into your budget can be quite healthy for your finances.
+Incorporating a spending freeze into your schedule can be quite healthy for your finances especially when you feel overwhelmed with it all .
 One way to do this is by adding a no spend period into your monthly budget.

 In order for your no spend period to be successful, you must be prepared.